Creation of the new exhibition

 Why a new exhibition?

-1. To make museum objects and new scientific knowledge accessible to the wider public.
+- To make museum objects and new scientific knowledge accessible to the wider public.

-4. To ensure the preservation of archaeological heritage through integrated management and to foster the sustainable development of the local community.
+- To ensure the preservation of archaeological heritage through integrated management and to foster the sustainable development of the local community.

 Vision: a diffuse museum of Istrian past

-The new museological concept is based on the idea of a “diffuse museum”: the permanent exhibition in the museum building is its center, but the story of Istria's past continues at archaeological sites and in partnership with local communities.
+The new museological concept is based on the idea of a "diffuse museum": at the core is the permanent exhibition in the AMI building, but the story of Istria's past continues at archaeological sites and in partnership with local communities.
 In this way, heritage is not seen merely as a collection of objects in a display case, but as a network of places, stories, and practices within the space.

 The exhibition is broadly divided into two major narrative sections: